 Cookies, crackers, candy, and other shelf-stable foods also make good gifts and souvenirs.
 Smoked salmon is one of the best Seattle Souvenirs, while in Italy, I always honor the advice of a well-traveled friend who instructed me to bring home an enormous block of cheese!
 Hard cheese, like parmesan, is allowed through customs and is fine unrefrigerated for the duration of the trip.

 Big Spend option: on-location destination cooking classes

 Budget Travel: spices and seasoning packets, hard cheese, shelf-stable food.

 A travel journal is an amazing method to keep and record your travels to later read or even share with your kids one day when they set out into their own adventures.
 In a time when most souvenirs hardly vary from traveler to traveler, creating a personal record of your trip guarantees you’ll have a treasured souvenir that’s all yours.
 A journal filled with reflections, photos, lists, ticket stubs, itineraries, doodles, and/or art is sure to be a treasured keepsake long after other souvenirs are lost or forgotten.
 Download my free eBook on how to get started travel journaling.

 Big Spend: Grab a travel photo printer before your trip so you can print-and-stick photos in a travel scrapbook.

 Budget Travel: a pen and notepad are enough to create a unique and cherished record of your travel.

 I know it’s old-fashioned, but I actually love sending postcards, especially on longer trips.
 Even though our relationships are more and more digital, there is something really important, really connecting, about being able to touch another human.
 Sending a postcard isn’t quite the same as touching, but it shows, via a tactile object, that you care enough about someone to take a moment to buy a postcard, write something down, and figure out how to mail it.
-In fact, I’ve written before on the power of postcards during long-term travel.
+In fact, I’ve written before on the power of postcards as connectors during long-term travel.

 Big Spend: Send packages of regional art, books, or postcards to friends and family back home.